 1- Smoothies: This is a great snack!
 In addition to being nutritious, the smoothie can be drunk with discretion.
 Here is a smoothie recipe to prepare at home before a big day of work.

 2- Cheese: Cheese will give you a satiety effect quickly and that benefits!
 You could even use your meetings as an excuse to taste a different cheese each time.

 3- Muffins: The classic snack to eat in meetings.
 Most participants will eat muffins probably because it’s more “healthy”.
-Be aware that unless your muffins are homemade, they are unlikely to be less caloric than the donuts you look discreetly.
+Be aware that even if your muffins are homemade, they are unlikely to be less caloric than the donuts.
 Here is a delicious banana muffin recipe with low fat.
 To share at will!

 4- Yogurt: A simple, healthy snack that will fill your stomach.
 Ideally, drinking yogurt is easier to bring, however, there is less choice at the grocery store.
 The best choice is Greek yogurt for its many benefits.